linux4life798/qnap-alt-os/README.md

 * https://www.rigacci.org/wiki/doku.php/doc/appunti/hardware/qnap_ts-120
 * https://www.reddit.com/r/qnap/comments/ttm5db/gaining_access_to_the_ts451deu/)

-### OS Selection

-If you want to use the TPM2 to unlock LUKS volumes with dracut, you need to use the stable (bookworm) release of Debian (Aug 1, 2024).
-There seems to be an issue on testing.

 ### Install from Serial Console

 I have since moved on from TrueNAS to bare Debian.
 Here are some notes about running other distros and how to force them to use the serial console.